 - Read through the license and service agreements and check the boxes.

 Once you are done, you will see that your website has a free wordpress theme already by typing your domain name in the address bar of your web browser.

 If you don’t like it, you can always change it to another theme (either paid or free).

-Here’s a step-by-step video to share you how to log into wordpress dashboard to change your wordpress theme and publish blog posts.
+Here’s a step-by-step video to share with you how to log into WordPress dashboard to change your WordPress theme and publish blog posts.